 - Before you remove the pot from the heat, use a fork to mash the cranberries against the side of the pot to create a smoother texture.

-- Love cranberry sauce year round?
-Since cranberries are seasonal, you can buy them in the fall and freeze them!
+- Freezing Cranberries: Since they’re seasonal, buy and freeze them in the fall to enjoy year-round.
 Cranberries can stay in the freezer for up to 12 months.

 How to preserve cranberry sauce?